 - It will allow you to set the left and right monitors to have a fixed angle.
 This is super handy as you’ll be able to set up your field of view perfectly, and won’t have to worry about objects in the game not aligning correctly, or looking distorted in the side monitors.

-This behaviour isn’t just videos though, I found a lot of other programs that I use on a daily basis do this too.
+This behavior isn’t just videos though, I found a lot of other programs that I use on a daily basis do this too.
 This left me having to enable/disable and set up NVIDIA Surround every time I wanted to race and whilst it does not take particularly long to get it set-up and calibrated, the extra five minutes each time to get things going quickly became annoying.
 Sometimes this was to the point of me not bothering to race because I didn’t want to have to go through the motions of setting everything up each time.

 Personally what I appreciate the most in a good sim rig is the ability to just jump in and start racing as quick as I can without having to mess around with a bunch of settings and configuration options beforehand.

 In the end, you are going to have to weigh up what is important to you in your display setup, and what you are able to afford and run.
-If you’re looking for an all-round general-purpose monitor to also use for sim racing I would suggest going for an ultrawide for its ease of use and setup.
+If you’re looking for an all-around general-purpose monitor to also use for sim racing I would suggest going for an ultrawide for its ease of use and setup.

-If you’re looking at purchasing your displays to just use for sim racing and you can mount them in a way that it maintains a constant positioning/size then I would look into getting triple monitors to take advantage of the extra field of view and immersion that they offer.
+If you’re looking at purchasing your displays to just use for sim racing and you can mount them in a way that maintains a constant positioning/size then I would look into getting triple monitors to take advantage of the extra field of view and immersion that they offer.

 If neither of these options sounds like they fit what you’re looking for, then there’s always VR…